JonathanGiles/whitelistgenerator/README.md

-# Maven Enforcer Whitelist Report Tool
+# Maven Enforcer Allow List Report Tool

-This application (and Maven plugin) will generate a report detailing all whitelisted dependencies.
+This application (and Maven plugin) will generate a report detailing all allowed dependencies.

 It can be configured within a Maven project as such: